-2019: Shekarau Joins Race for PDP’s Presidential Ticket — Nigeria Today
+2019: Shekarau joins race for PDP’s Presidential ticket — Nigeria Today

 “I have therefore decided to accept the clarion calls, and will in due course and in accordance with the guidelines of my party, the People’s Democratic Party (PDP), offer my humble self for the contest of the presidency of the Federal Republic of Nigeria during the forthcoming 2019 general elections,” Shekarau said.

-With the declaration, Shekarau had joined the likes of former Vice President Atiku Abubakar, Governor Ibrahim Hassan Dankwambo of Gombe State, former Kaduna State governor and Ahmed Makarfi and others who were reportedly seeking PDP’s presidential ticket.
+With the declaration, Shekarau had joined the likes of former Vice President Atiku Abubakar, Governor Ibrahim Hassan Dankwambo of Gombe State, former Kaduna State governor, Ahmed Makarfi and former Senate President, David Mark, among others who were reportedly seeking PDP’s presidential ticket.

-The post 2019: Shekarau Joins Race for PDP’s Presidential Ticket appeared first on SIGNAL.
+The post 2019: Shekarau joins race for PDP’s Presidential ticket appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share